estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 The main difference between this app and the one shown in the [Angular demo](#angular-demo) is that `CUSTOM_ELEMENT_SCHEMA` in not added in the `schemas` array in `app.module.ts`.
 Instead, the **Web Component is instantiated inside an Angular Component which has an empty template that acts has a host**, and uses the `customElements.get()` method, which is a browser API.

-Lets understand how the plugin is gonna affect the view, by looking at the app on the screen.
+Let's understand how the plugin is gonna affect the view, by looking at the app on the screen.
 In this case, the app has the plugin enabled by default.

 In the main view, if we click on `heroes`:

 ![](./images/tour-1.jpg)

 Now, we can add a new hero.
-Lets add `Hulk`:
+Let's add `Hulk`:

 ![](./images/tour-2.jpg)